 Recently one of our Vidalytics users reached out to us to help optimize his video conversions.

-Michael Anderson sells training for tech CEOs and has been in Silicon Valle for the past 25 years.
+Michael Anderson sells training for tech CEOs and has been in Silicon Valley for the past 25 years.
 Today, he helps entrepreneurs be better leaders and make their companies grow.

-He reached out to us concerned after seeing that only 40% of his audience was making it to the link drop.
+He reached out to us concerned after seeing that he was not getting 40% of his audience to the link drop.

 If you want to learn how to use all of Vidalytics’ potential, like Michael Anderson did, keep reading…

 The first thing I had to figure out was what was going on inside of his videos, so I took a look at his analytics in Vidalytics.
 Once I looked at his Device data, I realized Michael had a lot of mobile traffic going to his site:

 The concern was that he had it combined with our “Go Fullscreen on Unmute” option, which was creating traffic leaks.

 Whenever a video goes fullscreen, no matter what video player you’re using, on mobile the phone’s OS will take over, enabling a seeking bar that is not Vidalytics’ and allows your viewers to skip forward.
 Thus, is this option is on, it can create a traffic leak.

 This was confirmed by looking at his Skips & Rewinds data.
 He had a lot of Skips & Rewinds on mobile, but none on desktop.

 I suggested Michael turn off this option, since this would help his audience get his whole message before deciding to purchase or not.